 New Mourning (Jet Fighter Records).
 Review by Christopher Long.

 Once upon a time, long ago, KISS was a rock band.
 This story recounts how four unlikely guys from New York first came together during the early 1970s and literally changed the face of rock and roll.

-The Eclipse Sessions (New West Records).
+Keep On (Concord Records).
 Review by James Mann.

 Don Felder took music fans down Eagles’ memory lane at Disney Epcot’s® Garden Rocks Concert Series, and Michelle Wilson loved every nostalgic moment of it.

 Alfred Sergel IVtet (The Tam Tam Group).
 Review by Stacey Zering.

 The Gumption (Record Kicks).
 Review by Bob Pomeroy.

 This Blu-ray collection is certainly a great pick-up for fans of ’70s funky martial arts action.